 The purpose of the prize is to encourage undergraduate students to excellence in economic history.

-This is a part endowed prize with the capital held in the University’s Endowment Fund and the income distribution each year used to fund part of the prize.
-The balance of the prize value is paid by annual donation from the donor.
+This is an endowed prize with the capital held in the University’s Endowment Fund and the income distribution each year used to fund the prize.

 The following rules now apply:-

 - The prize shall be known as the ‘E. Pollard Prize in Economic History’.

 - The annual value shall be $500, or such other amount as the University shall from time to time determine provided that the value of the prize does not exceed the annual distribution of interest available from the Endowment Fund.

 - The prize shall be awarded to the student attaining the best result in Global Economic History, providing the Head of School considers the candidate to be of sufficient merit.

 - Where two or more candidates are of equal merit, the prize shall be shared equally.

 - The University may vary the rules from time to time in a manner consistent with the University’s legal obligations and policies.